5/1/2026

 Chief Executive Officer

 Look, I think that's the big change in our business over the longer period.
 I think we've done a great job at aligning ourselves with key customers, understanding their business, understanding what their risks are, right?
 So I think we've managed that really well.
 We feel really comfortable about our book of business for 27.
 And as we generally think about it for the market, I would also add the following because I do think it's important, right?
-We are in the middle of an unbelievable opportunity of growth as a country. relative to so much of this critical infrastructure.
+We are in the middle of an unbelievable opportunity of growth as a country relative to so much of this critical infrastructure.
 Power is the cog in the wheel.
 Everybody knows it.
 Everybody's talking about it.
 The administration knows it.
 The president knows it.
 Everybody knows it.
-So while, you know, obviously we're going to get a lot of noise at the end of the day, issues like this have to be fixed because if not, it has, you know, much, much greater implications.
-And I have a high level of confidence that the things that need to be done to fix issues like this will happen irrespective of that.
+So while obviously we're going to get a lot of noise, at the end of the day, issues like this have to be fixed because if not, it has much, much greater implications. and I have a high level of confidence that the things that need to be done to fix issues like this will happen irrespective of that.
 That was a general comment for the industry.
-I feel good about our portfolio.
-But just seeing what's happening in Washington, seeing how they're reacting to certain things, I promise you that renewables are an incredibly important part of the story in the near to midterm.
-And they understand that.
-And they will do what they have to do to make sure that that doesn't delay meaningful investment in this country.
+I feel good about our portfolio but just seeing what's happening in Washington, seeing how they're reacting to certain things, I promise you that renewables are an incredibly important part of the story in the near to midterm and they understand that and they will do what they have to do to make sure that that doesn't delay meaningful investment in this country.

 speaker

 Great.
 Thanks, Jose.
 And then as a follow-up on that topic, one thing I've been trying to track is this LNTP to NTP timeframe when it comes to solar and renewables.
-And so for you guys, what is that typical timeline with customers?
-When they sign LNTP, is it typically six to seven months before you guys go to NTP, or is it maybe nine months?
-Every EPC has a different kind of average based on geographic mix and so forth.
+And so for you guys, you know, what is that typical timeline with customers when they sign LNTP?
+You know, is it typically six to seven months before you guys go to NTP?
+Or is it maybe nine months?
+Just, you know, every EPC has a different kind of average timeline. based on geographic mix and so forth.
 So I was curious kind of where you guys sit.
 Thanks.

 speaker